Norlock/nvim-traveller/README.md

 # nvim-traveller
 A file manager inside Neovim.
 I used dirvish mostly for navigating files, but had problems with quickly cancelling navigation or I couldn't open files in tab.
-Most other navigators are either bloated or don't provide the necessary tools for your project
+Most other navigators are either bloated or don't provide the necessary tools for my needs.

+With this file manager the emphasis is mostly on having a polished experience.

 https://github.com/Norlock/nvim-traveller/assets/7510943/44c0982d-0cb9-479f-823e-7ef574a215ab